matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/create-pitr.md

 1 row in set (0.01 sec)
 ```

-## limit
+## Limitations

-- Cluster administrators can only create tenant-level pitrs when creating pitrs for other tenants.
+- Cluster administrators can only create tenant-level PITRs for other tenants.